wuyaning3288/Competitions_and_Theses/analysis.md

 Interpretation:

-* At the **cycle level**, the second cycle finds a marginally better validation optimum than the first (difference ≈ 4e-5).
-* However, the **test MAE at cycle 1’s validation best** is **worse** than cycle 0’s test MAE (0.644 vs 0.631).
-* The **global best test MAE (0.632334)** reported at the end of training occurs at a later epoch inside the final cycle, not exactly at the cycle-level validation minimum stored in `best_test_scores.csv`.

-This mismatch between `best_val` and `test_at_best` across cycles is a good reminder that:

-* PAI (and our early-stopping criterion) focuses on **validation error**, not test error.
-* Slight overfitting to the validation set is possible when doing architecture search on a single split.
+At the performance level, cycle 1 finds a marginally better validation optimum than cycle 0 (difference ≈ 4e-5), but its test MAE at that validation best is worse (0.644 vs 0.631).
+The global best test MAE (0.632334) reported by the training loop actually occurs at a later epoch inside the final cycle, not exactly at the cycle-level validation minimum stored in best_test_scores.csv.
+This mismatch between best_val and test_at_best highlights that PAI and our early-stopping logic are tuned to validation error, not test error, so mild overfitting to the validation set is possible.
+In practice, the final best test MAE is achieved in the last neuron phase, using a network whose architecture has already been modified by PAI (as indicated by the larger parameter count in cycle 1), so PAI effectively acts as an architecture-search phase whose resulting model is then trained and evaluated in standard neuron mode.

 ---

 ## 5. Discussion and Limitations

-**Effectiveness of PAI**

-* On this **seed=60** run, PAI improves both validation and test MAE by about **1.8 %** over a strong NNConv baseline.
-* The improvement is modest but consistent and obtained **without changing the base architecture or loss function**.
-* PAI’s structural changes are small (≈1 % more parameters) but enough to slightly push the model to a better optimum.
+On this seed=60 run, PAI improves both validation and test MAE by about **1.8 %** over a strong NNConv baseline.The improvement is modest but consistent and obtained without changing the base architecture or loss function.PAI’s structural changes are small (≈1 % more parameters) but enough to slightly push the model to a better optimum.

-**Cost of PAI**

-* The per-epoch runtime after the first switch is only **≈5 % slower**, and there are only a couple of switches.
-* For this experiment, PAI behaves like a **lightweight architecture search** mechanism, rather than an expensive meta-learning loop.
+The per-epoch runtime after the first switch is only ≈5 % slower, and there are only a couple of switches.For this experiment, PAI behaves like a lightweight architecture search mechanism, rather than an expensive meta-learning loop.

-**Generalization vs validation**

-* Cycle-level results show that the cycle with the best validation MAE does **not** have the best test MAE.
-* This highlights a potential risk of **overfitting to validation** when the same split is used for both hyperparameter tuning and architecture selection.
+Cycle-level results show that the cycle with the best validation MAE does not have the best test MAE.This highlights a potential risk of overfitting to validation when the same split is used for both hyperparameter tuning and architecture selection.

 **Limitations**

-* All conclusions are based on a **single random seed** and a **single dataset**.
+* All conclusions are based on a single random seed and a single dataset.
-* We did not run a systematic **multi-seed study** (e.g., 5 seeds) to estimate variance in PAI’s gains.
+* We did not run a systematic multi-seed study (e.g., 5 seeds) to estimate variance in PAI’s gains.
-* Hyperparameters for PAI (switch thresholds, history length) were chosen heuristically and not tuned.
 * Alternative backbones (GIN, GAT, deeper NNConv, etc.) were not explored.

 **Future work**